projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 information.)

-On the APL platform, the secure world is used to run a virtualization-based Trusty TEE in an isolated world which serves Android as a guest (AaaG,) to get Google's Android relevant certificates by fulfilling Android CDD requirements.
+On the APL platform, the secure world is used to run a virtualization-based Trusty TEE in an isolated world that serves Android as a guest (AaaG,) to get Google's Android relevant certificates by fulfilling Android CDD requirements.
 Also as a plan, Trusty will be supported to provide security services for LaaG User VM as well.